Short history of the Palestine and Israel conflict and why supporting Israel matters for America’s future

 The indigenous people of Canaan were never a unified ethnic group and without a ruler until Josua led its conquest around 13 BCE.
 The land was named after a man called Canaan, the grandson of Noah (Genesis 10).
 [Timeline of Israel]

-Eventually, Canaan was conquered in succession by the Assyrians, Babylonians, Persians, Alexander the Great, the Seleucids, and the Roman Empire.
+Eventually, Canaan was conquered by the Assyrians, Babylonians, Persians, Alexander the Great, the Seleucids, and the Roman Empire.

 Canaan: The Land of Judeae